atmire/COUNTER-Robots/README.md

 Every new release will be tagged with a specific month and year.
 Versions and changes can be viewed in CHANGES.md

 ## Format of the list
 The list is available in a JSON format, this for the purpose so we can add extra data like date added, a description, an url, ... .
 Only the pattern field is obligatory.
 There is a script included called convert_to_text which will convert the list to a text file with a bot on every line.
-Just run the script in the same folder as the COUNTER_Robots_list.json file and it will generate a COUNTER_Robots_list.txt file.
+Just run the script in the same folder as the COUNTER_Robots_list.json file and it will generate a COUNTER_Robots_list.txt file (You need jq for this: https://github.com/stedolan/jq).